 - 27 Volume Control: Turn this knob clockwise to increase the volume, counterclockwise to decrease the volume.
-If the AVR 520 is muted, adjusting volume control will automatically release the unit from the silenced condition. - 28 Input Indicators: A green LED will light to the left of the input that is currently the input source for the AVR 520. - 29 Main Information Display: This display delivers messages and status indications to help you operate the receiver.
-(See pages 8 & 9 for a complete explanation of the Information Display.) - 80 Remote Sensor Window: The sensor behind this window receives infrared signals from the remote control.
-Aim the remote at this area and do not block or cover it unless an external remote sensor is installed. - Surround Mode Indicators: A green LED will light in front of the surround mode that is currently in use.
+If the AVR 325 is muted, adjusting volume control will automatically release the unit from the silenced condition. - 23 Input Indicators: A green LED will light to the left of the input that is currently the input source for the AVR 325. - 29 Main Information Display: This display delivers messages and status indications to help you operate the receiver.
+(See page 7 for a complete explanation of the Information Display.) - 30 Remote Sensor Window: The sensor behind this window receives infrared signals from the remote control.
+Aim the remote at this area and do not block or cover it unless an external remote sensor is installed. - Is Surround Mode Indicators: These LEDS will light to show the surround mode and digital bitstream in use.
+Note that depending on the specific combination of input sources and surround mode selected, more than one indicator may light.
+(See page 28 for more information.)